friendlyted/mvnsh/README.md

 mvn pro.friendlyted:mvnsh-maven-plugin:1.0-SNAPSHOT:exec -Dexec.artifact=group/artifact/123/bat/win.one
 ```

+## Requirements

+- JRE >= 1.8.0
+- maven >= 3.3.9

+There is no java compilation in mvnsh, so JDK is unnecessary.

 ## Overview

 Working with mvnsh consist of uploading scripts into remote artifactory and download them back to local.